tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 ### Queue Overflow Strategy

-Inbound/OutboundConnections (and therefore PeerConnection) have a High-water Mark (HWM) set.
+Inbound/OutboundConnections (and therefore PeerConnection) have an HWM set.

 If the HWM is hit: